Acupressure Therapy to Boost Fertility

 - Use your fingertips or thumb to apply pressure to the point corresponding to the problem you have.
 You may also use the end of a wooden spoon or a pencil eraser.

 - Do not press so hard that you feel pain or discomfort.
-Press only that much as to keep you comfortable.
+Press only so much that you’re still comfortable.

 - If your acupressure points are on your backside, seek your partner’s help.